itstriolink/python-ogc-server/README.md

 # Python Feature and Tile Server

 This is a mini OGC API server compliant with the "OGC API - Features".

+It serves GeoJSON objects and PNG raster tiles.

 **Available API methods:**